mathpn/mathpn.github.io/src/content/notes/hamming-prediction.md

 ---
-title: "Hamming and the AI future"
+title: "Hamming and the future of AI"
 tags:
   - AI
   - Books
 pubDatetime: 2025-05-26
+modDatetime: 2025-05-27
 lang: "en-us"
 ---